ryan27968/Taskmaster/doc/Taskmasterd Config.md

  - "port"				TCP Listening port
  - "remoteConnections"	Allow remote connections
- - "Verbosity"			What type of messaged to print to the console.
+ - "verbosity"			What type of messaged to print to the console.
  - "configDirectory"	Directory containing all the ".tm.json" files.
  - "logDirectory"		Directory to save log files.